-19. Should the Location Code be "School (03)" or "Office (11)" when services are provided at a beneficiary's school that is also a provider's school site/office?
+19. Should the Location Code be "School" or "Office" when services are provided at a beneficiary's school that is also a provider's school site/office?
 New 3/28/24

-The provider should use the Location Code for "School (03)."
+The provider should use the Location Code for "School" even if the provider's office is at a school site.